All Products

 1. Add an LLM node to identify fraud information:

-Drag an LLM node from the left-side pane into the canvas.
-Connect it to the Start node and configure the parameters.
+Drag the LLM node from the left-side pane to the canvas, connect the Start node to the LLM node, and configure the corresponding parameters.
+You can use the default settings for parameters that are not mentioned.

 • Model Configuration: Qwen-Plus